eschen42/aceincl/README.md

 ### procedure `RecTableColTypeCheck(x, type_name, col_name, preamble)` : x

-Return x, except abort when x is not instance of type_name:
+Return x, except abort when x is not instance of `type_name`:

 - `x`        : value whose type is to be checked
 - `type_name`: expected string for RecTableType(x)